Wine Without the Wheels!

 Wine tours by public bus

 Yep, it can be done!
 The 864 bus runs from Stirling to Hahndorf, every half hour in the week and hourly at the weekend.
-Base yourself anywhere in Stirling, Aldgate or Hahndorf and you’re perfectly positioned to hop on and off at Saint & Scholar, Sidewood, Ambleside Distillers and the cellar doors of Hahndorf (see above for details).
-From Thursday to Sunday, you might also want to jump off at Bridgewater Mill in Bridgewater; the beautiful 1859 Mill (complete with waterwheel) serves wines in its amazing galleried atrium.
-If you’re staying in Stirling, check out the well-curated wine lists of Locavore and The Stirling Hotel.
+Base yourself anywhere in Stirling, Aldgate or Hahndorf and you’re perfectly positioned to hop on and off at Ondeen Wine Room, Sidewood, Ambleside Distillers and the cellar doors of Hahndorf (see above for details).
+If you’re staying in Stirling, check out the well-curated wine lists of Marshi's Kitchen and The Stirling Hotel.

 The Stirling Hotel, Stirling, Adelaide Hills